christopherwaltham/UBC_PHYS_Python-crash-course/1. Learning Python/README.md

 # 1. Learning Python

-A great resource for learning Python can be found [here](https://docs.python.org/2/tutorial/index.html).

 There are two ways you can execute Python code:
 1. You can type instructions, line by line, into a Python console (such as the one in Spyder).
 2. If you have more lines of code you want to execute, you can type them into a file that you give a `.py` extension.